Jevgenij-M/demo/README.md

     * And then written to file.

-to build run 'make transformer'
+to build run `make transformer`

-to run csv to tsv conversion './transformer ./input_csv_3 ./out.tsv'
+to run csv to tsv conversion `./transformer ./input_csv_3 ./out.tsv`

-to run conversion back       './transformer ./out.tsv ./out.csv'
+to run conversion back       `./transformer ./out.tsv ./out.csv`